Point Cloud Self-supervised Learning via 3D to Multi-view Masked Learner: Method

 \subsection{3D to Multi-view Projection and Encoding}

-\textbf{Depth Map Projection:} To obtain the 2D-3D corresponding relationship, we project the 3D point clouds to multi-view 2D depth images.
-Then, those depth images are leveraged to guide the 3D to 2D reconstructions.
-The pytorch3D~\cite{ravi2020pytorch3d} is utilized to project 3D coordinates to the 2D coordinates.
-We convert the 2D coordinates to token index by the formulation:
+\textbf{Depth Map Projection.} To establish 2D-3D correspondence, we project the 3D point clouds into multi-view 2D depth images.
+These depth images then guide the reconstruction from 3D to 2D.
+We utilize PyTorch3D~\citep{ravi2020pytorch3d} to project the 3D coordinates onto 2D coordinates using the provided pose information.
+The 2D coordinates are subsequently converted into token indices $\hat{Idx}$ using the following formulation: